digital-asset/docs.daml.com/docs/3.1/docs/tools/sandbox.rst

      port = 9000 // default
    }]

-For other options and more details refer to the :ref:`Canton documentation <canton-metrics>`.
+For other options and more details refer to the Canton Monitoring documentation.

 Types of Metrics
 ================